tricao7/Clonify/README.md

 [sample_input.webm](https://github.com/tricao7/VoiceCloning/assets/72780544/b6bea05c-abab-46e0-8439-15c210db86c6)

-🎯 **VoiceCloning Generated Audio Example with the following text content:**
+🎯 **Clonify Generated Audio Example with the following text content:**

 *"Let me generate a piece of text to see if my voice is easily replicable.
 If it's easy then it should be pretty accurate, otherwise I'm a bum."*